ncpenke/py_ib_tws_server/README.md

     - Request ids of the original TWS API are implicitly managed.
     - Currently only subscriptions can be cancelled.
 Even though TWS API allows cancelling queries with multiple responses this is not exposed as part of the API.
 - Other improvements
+    - Errors from TWS are propagated via exceptions
     - To avoid blocking the asyncio running loop, an `IBWriter` class to send messages to TWS in a separate thread.

 # Useful References